Players Barcelona should not have sold – Top 10

 He was only 28 and at the peak of his powers when he joined AC Milan in 2002, and despite never really settling anywhere else thereafter, he could still have been a useful addition to Barca’s squad for a few more seasons.
 Unfortunately for the player, Louis Van Gaal was not a manager to be messed with, and once on the wrong side of the Dutchman, there was no opportunity for redress.

-4. Coutinho – Players Barcelona should not have sold
+4. Luis Suarez – Players Barcelona should not have sold

 3. Ronaldinho – Players Barcelona should not have sold